Tom Watson, Baron Watson of Wyre Forest: In government

 Watson was appointed as an assistant government whip in September 2004.
 He was promoted in May 2006 to Parliamentary Under-Secretary of State for Veterans and was instrumental in ensuring that soldiers shot for cowardice in the First World War received posthumous pardons.
 On 5 September 2006, it was reported he had signed a letter to Tony Blair urging the Prime Minister's resignation to end the uncertainty over his succession.
 The Chief Whip, Jacqui Smith, told Watson that evening to either withdraw his signature to the letter or resign his post.
 On 6 September 2006, he resigned his ministerial position and released a further statement calling on Blair to resign.
 Blair was quoted by the BBC as saying the statement and letter from Watson were "disloyal, discourteous and wrong" and that he would be seeing Watson later that day.

 Watson returned as a government whip in July 2007, after Gordon Brown became prime minister.
-As Parliamentary Secretary for the Cabinet Office from January 2008 to June 2009, Watson took a particular interest in digital affairs and in making non-personal government data more available to the public – promoting innovative data use and open source software.
+As Parliamentary Secretary for the Cabinet Office from January 2008 to June 2009, he was Minister for Digital Engagement and Civil Service Issues.
+Watson took a particular interest in digital affairs and in making non-personal government data more available to the public – promoting innovative data use and open source software.

+In October 2009 Watson received an apology and was awarded damages from The Sun newspaper for falsely claiming that he had been involved in "a plot to smear the Conservatives".

 Watson served on the Culture, Media and Sport Select Committee from July 2009 to September 2012.
 He led a number of MPs in speaking out firmly against the Digital Economy Act 2010, as the bill was being passed through Parliament in April 2010.
 He took part in a protest against the bill outside parliament on 24 March 2010.